Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Related Work

-In particular, LOLA and subsequent works such as Proximal Learning with Opponent-Learning Awareness \citep[POLA]{zhao_proximal_2022} and Consistent Learning with Opponent-Learning Awareness \citep[COLA]{willi_cola_2022} differentiate through the opponent's learning update but have only been demonstrated to work with vanilla gradient descent and fixed learning rates.
-However, modeling the learning rule of each opponent becomes increasingly implausible in the face of modern RL algorithms, which uses adaptive optimizers that set different per-weight learning rates \citep[Adam]{kingma_adam_2017}, randomized experience replay \citep{schaul_prioritized_2016}, and various auxiliary terms such as policy divergence penalties \citep{schulman_proximal_2017} and entropy exploration bonuses \citep{williams_simple_1992,mnih_asynchronous_2016}.
-Indeed, LOLA with opponent modeling (LOLA-OM) showed significantly worse results than agents with direct access to their opponent's learning rule.
-Another class of opponent-shaping algorithms such as MFOS uses meta-learning approaches, which must repeatedly test new meta-policies in full training runs known as ``meta-episodes'' in order to learn how to exploit opponent learning dynamics.
-This requires the ability to freely perform rollouts in the environment against opponents whose policies can be reset to initialization at will, an unrealistic assumption in environments with partially adversarial motivations.
+In particular, the Learning with Opponent-Learning Awareness \citep[LOLA]{foerster_learning_2018} class of approaches differentiate through the opponent's learning update but have only been demonstrated to work with full access to either the opponent's policy gradients and Hessians or their policy parameters.
+When using gradient approximations and modeling the opponent's policy, LOLA with opponent modeling (LOLA-OM) showed significantly worse results, even against vanilla policy gradients.
+Modeling efforts become even more implausible when faced with modern RL techniques, which employ adaptive optimizers that set different per-weight learning rates \citep[Adam]{kingma_adam_2017}, randomized experience replay \citep{schaul_prioritized_2016}, and various auxiliary terms such as policy divergence penalties \citep{schulman_proximal_2017} and entropy exploration bonuses \citep{williams_simple_1992,mnih_asynchronous_2016} to improve learning.
+Model-Free Opponent Shaping \citep[MFOS]{lu_model-free_2022} was introduced as a more general meta-learning approach that requires neither privileged access to nor inconsistent assumptions on opponent learning rules.
+However, MFOS's meta-policies are trained across multiple training runs repeated in sequence, each of which are treated as a single ``meta-episode,'' in order to learn how to exploit opponent learning dynamics.
+This requires the ability to freely perform rollouts in the environment against opponents whose policies can be repeatedly reset to initialization, an unrealistic assumption in environments with partially adversarial motivations.